sympower/dt-data-load-tool/docs/website/docs/general-usage/http/requests.md

 ---
 title: Requests wrapper
-description: Use the dlt requests wrapper to make HTTP requests with automatic retries and timeouts
+description: Use the data_load_tool requests wrapper to make HTTP requests with automatic retries and timeouts
 keywords: [http, requests, retry, timeout]
 ---

-`dlt` provides a customized [Python Requests](https://requests.readthedocs.io/en/latest/) client with automatic retries and configurable timeouts.
+`data_load_tool` provides a customized [Python Requests](https://requests.readthedocs.io/en/latest/) client with automatic retries and configurable timeouts.

 We recommend using this to make API calls in your sources as it makes your pipeline more resilient to intermittent network errors and other random glitches which otherwise can cause the whole pipeline to fail.

-The dlt requests client will additionally set the default user-agent header to `dlt/{DLT_VERSION_NAME}`.
+The data_load_tool requests client will additionally set the default user-agent header to `data_load_tool/{DLT_VERSION_NAME}`.

 For most use cases, this is a drop-in replacement for `requests`, so in places where you would normally do: